BetsL/skills-and-news/README.md

 # skills-and-news
 Digitized weekly newsletter: A groovy, retro-modern, fanciful, yet functional, resource for communication + idea sharing.
 I like adjectives :)

+I work with families who are just as busy as I am.
+We needed a solution to replace the usual (paper) newsletter that could travel to soccer practice, ballet practice, and Grandma's.
+I wanted families to feel that they could connect with the happenings of their child's classroom and remain informed despite the possible circumstances of their private lives.
+Also, paper information of any kind in a kindergartner's take-home folder and backpack has a remarkably short shelf life ;)

 ![feb-news](https://user-images.githubusercontent.com/44883733/56003105-2ad41200-5c93-11e9-8bfd-d500703589c4.png)

 ![skills-full](https://user-images.githubusercontent.com/44883733/54649306-0748ed80-4a80-11e9-9620-74eefc05aedd.png)